bachmeil/embedrdoc/index.md

 dmd("hello")
 ```

-This will tell dmd to compile your file, handling includes and linking for you, and then run it for you.
-You should see "Hello, World!" printed somewhere.
-The other examples are the same: save the code in a .d file, then call the dmd function to compile and run it.
+This tells dmd to compile your file, handling includes and linking for
+you, and then run it for you.
+You should see "Hello, World!" printed
+somewhere.
+The other examples are the same: save the code in a .d file,
+then call the dmd function to compile and run it.

-## Using Dub
+# Dub

 I do not normally use Dub.
 However, many folks do, and if you want to
 add dependencies on other libraries like Mir, you don't have much choice